mrWD/ai-prompt-suggester-extension/README.md

    - On Mistral: The button appears after the library selection button
    - On DeepSeek: The button appears after the last primary filled rectangle button in the input area
    - On Copilot: The button appears after the chat mode switcher's parent container
+   - On Qwen: The button appears after the web search button
    - On other platforms: The button appears next to the system hint button
 3. Click the button to open the prompt suggestions modal
 4. Select a prompt from the list